How To Win Anything

 Now that you’ve got one ticket for each of the final balls drawn, you’ll need to decide how you’re going to play the other five numbers, the white balls.

-Both games allow you to choose a Quick Pick option along with numbers you choose, or you can choose all five white ball numbers yourself.
+Both games allow you to choose a Quick Pick option, or you can choose your numbers yourself.

-Powerball’s website says that about 70 to 80 percent of their winners have the computer pick numbers for them
+Powerball’s website says that about 70 to 80 percent of their winners have the computer pick numbers for them, but some players maintain they’ll get the numbers before a computer spits them out for them.

 As we discovered above, you can win on at least one ticket by matching one white ball and the Power or Mega Balls, and matching more than one white ball will increase the amount you win.

-If you do choose to play the same white ball numbers combination, you can win prizes on more than one ticket by matching at least three white balls without special sixth ball - this goes for either game.
+If you do choose to play the same white ball numbers combination, you and your group can win prizes on more than one ticket by matching at least three white balls without matching the special sixth ball - this goes for either game.

-If you have 35 tickets for Powerball, and you match three white balls on every ticket, you’ll win $7 for each ticket that didn’t match the Powerball, and $100 on the ticket that did.
+If you have 35 tickets for Powerball, and you match three white balls on every ticket, you’ll win $7 for each ticket that didn’t match the Powerball, and $100 on the ticket that did – remember, you’ve covered every possible Powerball.
 That’s a total of $338, which you can claim at any Lottery retailer.

 Now things are looking up, right?
 Remember, there’s no guarantee any of the first five numbers you choose will match those drawn. (but these smaller payout totals might make chipping in seem like a better idea to your friends!)